fogfish/gouldian/README.md

 * Endpoint always returns some `Output` that defines HTTP response.
 There are three cases of output: HTTP Success, HTTP Failure and general error.
 See [Output](http://godoc.org/github.com/fogfish/gouldian/#Output), [Issue](http://godoc.org/github.com/fogfish/gouldian/#Issue) types.

 * Learn about microservice deployment with AWS CDK.

+* Example

+See [example](example) folder for other advanced use-case.
+The library  [api specification](http://godoc.org/github.com/fogfish/gouldian) is available via Go doc.

 ## How To Contribute